Data protection policy

 Nominated Data Protection Officer

-OUPS has a nominated Data Protection Officer (DPO) who is responsible for data protection compliance and who acts as the main contact for all data protection issues.
+OUPS has a nominated Data Compliance Officer (DCO) who is responsible for data protection compliance and who acts as the main contact for all data protection issues.
 The responsibilities of this post also include ensuring that all staff are made aware of good practice in data protection and advising them if they have any related queries in respect of our data protection obligations and processes.

-The DPO also handles external queries about data protection and regularly reviews data protection procedures and guidelines within the organisation to make sure we are maintaining a position in line with current legislation.
+The DCO also handles external queries about data protection and regularly reviews data protection procedures and guidelines within the organisation to make sure we are maintaining a position in line with current legislation.